 common/AudioProcessorTypes.bsv defines the Bluespec interface we will be using for our audio pipeline throughout this series of labs.
-It defines an audio sample as a 16 bit signed integer, a union type which is either a sample or end of file marker, and the AudioProcessor interface, which contains two methods.
+It defines an audio sample as a 16 bit signed integer, and the AudioProcessor interface, which contains two methods.
 The putSampleInput method is called with the next input sample data.
 The getSampleOutput method gets the sample data provided by your audio pipeline which is some transformation of the input sample data.